Cobra Verde: Plot

 Against all expectations, the slave trade is maintained under the new king, thanks to da Silva's resourcefulness.
-However, da Silva eventually falls out of favour with the new King, and discovers that in the meantime the Portuguese have outlawed slavery and seized his assets, and the British have placed a price on his head.
+However, da Silva eventually falls out of favour with the new King, and discovers that in the meantime Brazil has outlawed slavery and seized his assets, and the British have placed a price on his head.
 Despite the adversity, da Silva is glad that finally a change has come and recognises that slavery has been a crime.
-The exhausted bandit goes onto the beach at Elmina and desperately tries to pull a ship's boat to water, but he collapses in the surf as the tide slowly comes in and a crippled African man walks on all fours toward him along the shore.
-The film ends with a group of confident young African women laughingly chanting over the credits.
+The exhausted bandit goes onto the beach at Elmina and desperately tries to pull a ship's boat to water so he can escape.
+The boat is too heavy for one man's effort; after a strenuous fight to pull from the boat's rope da Silva collapses in the surf as the tide slowly comes in and an African man crippled by polio walks on all fours toward him along the shore.

+The story ends with a group of confident young African women laughingly chanting over the end credits.